Palash90/site-assets/target/blogs/iron-learn/iron-learn-9.md

-# The Simba Network
+# Generating Simba Network with Rust
-After successfully approximating the garbage function, I wanted to challenge the network more.
+After successfully approximating the lottery math function (check previous post for context), I decided to challenge the network more.
 There are so many functions to choose from.
 Mathematics has evolved a lot from the inception and honestly I know a very little about them.
 Proving them would be another chore for me.
 I needed something interesting, something exciting.
 It struck me, image is nothing but a 2D plot of an arbitary and arguably very complex function.

 What if I can ask the network to approximate it?